Kiwi-Supreme/Pokemon/README.md

 # Pokemon
 Used machine learning to classify each Pokémon as either a Mega Evolution or a Regular Pokémon, without using the Pokémon name as a feature

-Your task is to determine whether a Pokémon is a Mega Evolution or not using the dataset available at the following Kaggle link: Dataset.
+Your task is to determine whether a Pokémon is a Mega Evolution or not using the dataset available Pokemon.cvs

 Objective

 The goal is to use machine learning to classify each Pokémon as either a Mega Evolution or a Regular Pokémon, without using the Pokémon name as a feature.
 The model should rely only on statistical attributes (e.g., HP, Attack, Defense, etc.) for the classification.
 Additionally, you should evaluate the model’s performance by plotting metrics such as:

-Confusion matrix
+-Confusion matrix

-ROC curve
+-ROC curve

-Precision-recall curve
+-Precision-recall curve

 The final output should be saved in CSV format with two columns:

 Pokemon: The name of the Pokémon (for identification purposes only in the output).